fl028/genai-master/readme.md

 3. **Run python scripts**:
 - Run `python check-tickets-summed.py` to check the db (table: tickets_texts) contents.
 - Run `python sum-tickets.py` to sum the tickets db (table: tickets_summary) contents.

+### Traning

+1. **Reopen in Container**:
+- The architecture of the vs code dev container is also used in the phases.
+So we open the first folder in the container.
+Only now we are on the azure vm.
+- Open the folder: `~/genai-master/code/train-model`
+- Open the Command Palette: select: `Dev Containers: Reopen in Container`
+- VS Code will start building the Docker container defined in the `.devcontainer` folder and reopen the project inside the container.

+2. **Run python scripts**:
+- Place the json file next to the python script (cp ticket-prep/tickets_summary.json train-model/tickets_summary.json)
+- Run `python training.py` to start the training.